zkutasi/homelab/automation/terraform/README.md

 # Terraform

-[Official Site](https://developer.hashicorp.com/terraform).
+[Terraform](https://developer.hashicorp.com/terraform).
 Infrastructure as Code mainly to handle Virtual machines and Provisioning them.

 Recently in 2025 there was a big shift in the license const of this tool, so if you still want to use it in the future, probably a good way to go is to look into [OpenTofu](https://opentofu.org/).
 It still uses the same language to write the IaC, and is completely still open source.